Rain barrels from UpCycle Products are available in Black, Grey and Terra-Cotta.

 Left to Right: Installed Diverter, Diverter Close-up, Linking Hose, Pedestal Riser

 Rain Barrels and accessories can be purchased at the Conservation District Office, or ordered on-line through the Products page of this website.
+Price for rain barrels, any color: $75.00 plus tax.
 Pick-up is at the District Office.

 A limited supply of barrels and accessories are maintained at the District Office.
 If not in stock, barrels and accessories generally arrive in 2-3 weeks, depending on delivery schedules.
 Customers placing orders on-line will be notified when your order is available for pick-up.

 What Is A Rain Barrel?
 A rain barrel collects and stores rainwater from roofs that would otherwise be lost to runoff and diverted to storm drains, streams and rivers.

 Rain barrels from Upcycle Products are made from recycled food-grade, high density polyethylene plastic that have been thoroughly cleaned and assembled in the USA.

 Barrels have a screw-on top with holes for water entry and aluminum screen to keep out leaves, debris and mosquitoes.
 The standard installation method is to have a downspout empty directly into the top of the barrel.
 (Downspout diverters are also available, see below).